German Constitutional Court case on Lisbon 30 June 2009

 Lisbon Treaty (Photo: www.svrez.gov.si/.../cns/news/article/2028/1828)

 30 June 2009 the German Constitutional Court in Karlsruhe - "Bundesverfassungsgericht" - published a radical verdict on the relations between the national parliaments and European integration.
-The German ratification of the Lisbon Treaty was approved in principle but upheald in practise.
+The German ratification of the Lisbon Treaty was approved in principle but upheld in practise.

 The German national Parliament was asked to pass national legislation to safeguard the influence of the Bundestag and Bundesrat on the implementation of the Lisbon Treaty before Germany could legally ratify the new Treaty.

-For these constitutional changes the German Court insist on a positive decision in the German Parliament each time.
+For these constitutional changes the German Court, insist on a positive decision in the German Parliament each time.
 It also insist on national parliamentary participation in the many new areas where the Lisbon Treaty introduce majority voting.

-The Court does not accept more powers to the European Parliament as enough compensation to the voters to overcome the democratic deficit when powers are moved to Brussels.
 The Court also insist on national sovereignty and a national "living democracy" in key political areas as citizenship and fundamental rights, social and financial policy, legislation in criminal matters, civil and family law, relations to the churches and defence.

 The Court rejects core constitutional elements in the Lisbon Treaty.